nemesisdb/nemesisdb/docs/docs/home/config.md

 ## Default Config

-There is a default configuration included in the install package/Docker image:
+There is a default configuration included in the install package/Docker image.

+The default settings listen on `127.0.0.1:1987` with `SH_SAVE` disabled (so `session:save::path` does not need to exist):

 ```json title="default.json"
 {